Trioswnn/Churn-Prediction/README.md

-# Churn Prediction – Telco Customer Retention
+# Predicting the Churn Probability of Customers Given the Historical Behaviour in Telco Company

 ## Overview
 Customer churn is a major challenge in the telecommunications industry, as losing customers directly impacts long-term revenue.
 This project focuses on **predicting customer churn probability** using historical customer behavior data and evaluating the model from a **business impact perspective**.